Introduction

 Board approval

-This statement was approved on 26th July 2023 by the organisation’s board of directors, who review and update it annually.
+This statement was approved on 8th August 2024 by the organisation’s board of directors, who review and update it annually.

 Download the full PDF versions: